 Do I need waterproof hiking boots?

-Not all hiking boots are good for snow.
-There are different types of hiking boots.
-Winter hiking boots are equipped for snowy conditions.
+Not all boots are good for snow.
+There are different types of boots.
+Winter boots are equipped for snowy conditions along with winter jackets.
 They are characterized by exceptional breath-ability, a waterproofing membrane, snowshoe compatibility, and sufficient insulation.

 Are hiking shoes slip resistant?

-Most hiking boots are built with slip-resistant capabilities.
+Most of these boots are built with slip-resistant capabilities.
 It prevents one from slipping on rocks, wet surfaces, and uneven terrain.
 The feature is integrated on the outer sole.

 Hiking Boot Repair And Maintenance:Video